franciskershaw/festiviews/README.md

 #### On the frontend

-Using a mixture of jinja templating logic and the application of Bootrap's modal component, I was able to ensure that add, edit and delete buttons only appeared when applicable - and that the user was given warning when deleting:
+Using a mixture of jinja templating logic and the application of Boostrap's modal component, I was able to ensure that add, edit and delete buttons only appeared when applicable - and that the user was given warning when deleting:

 * The 'favourites' link in the main navigation bar only appears as a clickable option when the user is logged in.

 * The heart icon which allows users to add a festival to their favourites appears on the browse page but directs to the registration page if the user is not logged in.

-* The 'Add Review' buttons appears for all users, but will again direct the user to the registration page if they are not logged in already.
+* The 'Add Review' button appears for all users, but will again direct the user to the registration page if they are not logged in already.

 * Buttons used to edit or delete user submitted reviews will only appear if the user who submitted the review is logged in.
 If the delete button is clicked, instead of deleting the review a modal is launched which offers the user the choice to either proceed with deleting the review or cancel and return to the page.